 *The Curious Incident of the Dog in the Night Time (Mark Haddon)

 A story about a 15 year old boy with Asperger’s Syndrome who seeks to know the murderer of the neighbor’s dog called Wellington.
-I appreciate how the author comes up with a typical story of an AS child, a perspective of the world coming from a teen affected by Asperger’s, and how the atmosphere of the novel goes from light-hearted to bleak, then having a light ending once again.
-Besides I find it heartwarming witnessing the life story of a boy with special needs (most particularly how he survives in his daily struggles in coping with the outside environment and in understanding and dealing human emotions), humorous (not in a mocking way) and thrilling how the main character strives to investigate a dog’s death, and teary-eyed seeing how the boy finds out about his mother who actually left him and his father.
-The portrayal of the teen with Asperger’s Syndrome is rather realistic, not giving the readers a false idea of how children with same special needs are like.
+I appreciate how the author comes up with a typical story of an AS child, a perspective of the world coming from a teen affected by Asperger’s and how the atmosphere of the novel goes from lighthearted to bleak, then having a light ending once again.
+Besides I find it heartwarming witnessing the life story of a boy with special needs, most particularly how he survives in his daily struggles in coping with the outside environment, understanding and dealing with human emotions.
+I also find it humorous (not in a mocking way) and thrilling how the main character strives to investigate a dog’s death and teary-eyed seeing how the boy finds out about his mother who actually left him and his father.
+The portrayal of the teen with Asperger’s Syndrome is rather realistic, not giving the readers a false idea of how children and teens with same condition are like.

 *A Series of Unfortunate Events (Lemony Snicket)